 Open Collective Inc

 Open Collective Europe ASBL

 Women Who Code

 We want to enable all kinds of diverse Collectives, so we make our platform available to a network of fiscal hosts with different missions in different geographies.
 Each fiscal host determines its own policies and fees.

-Go to the fiscal host's page and click “Apply to create a Collective”.
+Go to the fiscal host's page and click “Apply”.
 You can see all hosts here.

 Please see our documentation on becoming a Fiscal Host.